hnryzhng/MazeRunnerPololu2040/README.md

 Original implementation by Andrew Ramsier <br />
 Adapted by Henry Zheng <br />

+## Background
+This Python version of Maze Runner was adapted from Andrew Ramsier's implementation, which can be found here: https://github.com/Brewhan/MazeRunner/

 ## Setup
 - Install Thonny IDE (https://thonny.org/)